uw-dims/dims-swplan/docs/source/index.rst

 =================================================================

-This document (version |release|) describes the Commercialization and Open Source Licensing Plan for the DIMS project.
+This document (version |release|) describes the Commercialization and Open Source Licensing Plan for the DIMS project (DHS Contract HSHQDC-13-C-B0013, referred to in this document as "the Contract").

 .. attention::